Copying a content item

 • Static infographics

-No. When you make a copy of an item, your copy is separate item that is not connected to the original.
+No. When you make a copy of an item, your copy is a separate item that is not connected to the original.
 This means:

 • Changes to the original item do not affect the copy.